Michael Cannon-Brookes Sells 8,241 Shares of Atlassian Co. (NASDAQ:TEAM) Stock

 Atlassian Co.
-(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 8,241 shares of Atlassian stock in a transaction on Monday, November 20th.
-The shares were sold at an average price of $186.07, for a total value of $1,533,402.87.
-Following the completion of the transaction, the chief executive officer now directly owns 222,507 shares of the company’s stock, valued at $41,401,877.49.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
+(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 8,241 shares of the company’s stock in a transaction dated Wednesday, November 22nd.
+The shares were sold at an average price of $181.93, for a total transaction of $1,499,285.13.
+Following the completion of the sale, the chief executive officer now directly owns 206,025 shares in the company, valued at approximately $37,482,128.25.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.

 Michael Cannon-Brookes also recently made the following trade(s):